-Formula 1 cars are extremely complex machines.
-They are usually pushing the envelope when it comes to technology.
-Driver assists however have been banned in the sport in order to make the cars more difficult to drive.
+Formula 1 cars are extremely complex machines that push the envelope when it comes to technology.
+But since driver assists have long been banned in the sport, you might be wondering if F1 cars have power steering.

 F1 cars do have power steering.
-The sheer speed and forces involved in high speed corners with Formula 1 cars require them to have power steering.
-The cars would be nearly impossible to drive without it.
+The sheer speed and forces involved in high speed corners with Formula 1 cars require them to have power steering, and the cars would be nearly impossible to drive without it.
 The hydraulic power steering in an F1 car is therefore a very important component.

 Power steering was first introduced into the world of Formula 1 in 1988 by Ligier.
-However, not all teams were convinced by adding power steering to their cars.
-The reason for this was mainly because power steering was still very much in its testing phase in the sport.
+However, not all teams were convinced they should add power steering to their cars at that time.
+The reason for this was mainly that power steering was still very much in its testing phase in the sport.

 Slowly but surely, more teams started to introduce power steering into their cars following Ligier in 1988.
-It was proved that the steering force feedback could be cut in half through power steering.
-In some cases, teams even designed it in such a way that the power steering could be turned on or off in the cockpit of the car.
+The steering force feedback could be cut in half through power steering, and in some cases teams even designed it in such a way that the power steering could be turned on or off in the cockpit of the car.

-Williams is one such team.
-During their peak era in the 1990’s they implemented this design.
-Damon Hill said that he was told to switch off his power steering before the restart of the 1994 San Marino Grand Prix following the Ayrton Senna incident.
+Williams was one team that did this.
+During their peak era in the 1990s they implemented this design.
+Damon Hill said that he was told to switch off his power steering before the restart of the 1994 San Marino Grand Prix following Ayrton Senna’s deadly crash.

 The last team to introduce power steering to their car was Sauber in 2002.
 The FIA also decided to ban electric power steering in the 2002 season, leaving hydraulic power steering as the only option going forward.